-DISPLAY OPTIONS is the next sub-menu; here you can adjust the following functions
+DISPLAY OPTIONS is the second sub-menu, and it has the following features that may be adjusted FLASHER DISPLAY The Flasher Display can be turned on or off here VERTICAL DISPLAY The Vertical Display can be turned on or off here VERTICAL ZOOM DISPLAY The Vertical Zoom Display can be turned on or off here CHART DISPLAY The Chart, or Scrolling graph, can be turned on or off here CHARTZOOM This enables you to use the scrolling graph in zoom mode

-FLASHER DISPLAY The Flasher Display can be turned on or off here VERTICAL DISPLAY The Vertical Display can be turned on or off here VERTICAL ZOOM DISPLAY The Vertical Zoom Display can be turned on or off here CHART DISPLAY The Chart, or Scrolling graph, can be turned on or off here CHART ZOOM This enables you to use the scrolling graph in zoom mode GAUGE DISPLAY Your 5 gauges, on-screen displays for the camera, and Sonar Footprint may be turned on or off here TEMPERATURE Water temperature display may be turned on or off here.
+GAUGE DISPLAY Your 5 gauges, as well as your Sonar footprint may be turned on or off here TEMPERATURE Your water temperature display may be turned on or off here.
+You may also select between Fahrenheit and Celsius here.
 This feature will only work if you are using your unit with the optional "Universal Sonar", designed for open water use.
-BACKLIGHT You can adjust the overall brightness level of the display her When using outside during bright conditions, you will want to have it set fairly high, at 50 or more.
+BACKLIGHT You can adjust the overall brightness level of the display here.
+When using outside during bright conditions, you will want to have it set fairly high, at 50 or more.
 In low light or when using inside an ice shack, a setting of 50 or less is desirable.
-COLOR PALETTE There are four different color palettes to choose from.
+COLOR PALETTE There are four different color palettes; you choose which one you prefer here.
 See the section below on Color Palettes below for more info.
-BACKGROUND There are three different backgrounds to choose from.
+BACKGROUND There are three different backgrounds; you choose which one you prefer here.
 The "Night" option is great for low light periods or when in a darkened shack.